Askerkommune/Azure-Landing-Zone-Bicep/infra-as-code/bicep/modules/hubNetworking/README.md

 If you want to use a single deployment targeting two regions, you can use the [hubNetworking-multiRegion.bicep](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/hubNetworking-multiRegion.bicep) file along with the [hubNetwork.parameters.az.multiRegion.all.parameters.json](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.az.all.json) file.
 This module uses similar parameters from the `hubNetworking` module, but the parameters specific to the secondary region are suffixed with `SecondaryLocation`.
 It also leverages the `vnetPeering` module to peer the two hubs together.

-> For the example below, two hubs will be deployed across *eastus* and *westus* regions.
+> For the example below, two hubs will be deployed across *norwayeast* and *westus* regions.

-1. Duplicate the [parameters file](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.az.all.json) and create a new file for the first hub in the *eastus* region **hubNetworking.parameters.az.all.eastus.json**.
+1. Duplicate the [parameters file](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.az.all.json) and create a new file for the first hub in the *norwayeast* region **hubNetworking.parameters.az.all.norwayeast.json**.

     > **NOTE:**
     > Some regions do not support availability zones, so the [parameters file](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.all.json) without availability zones should be used.
-East US supports availability zones which is why the `hubNetworking.parameters.az.all.eastus.json` file is used in this example.
+East US supports availability zones which is why the `hubNetworking.parameters.az.all.norwayeast.json` file is used in this example.

-1. Edit the new parameters file with the needed configuration for the *eastus* region.
+1. Edit the new parameters file with the needed configuration for the *norwayeast* region.
-1. Deploy the `hubNetworking` module to deploy the first hub in the *eastus* region using the new parameters file.
+1. Deploy the `hubNetworking` module to deploy the first hub in the *norwayeast* region using the new parameters file.

     **Azure CLI (Example: East US Region)**